 Can a relationship survive without intimacy?

-A closer look at how intimacy develops within a relationship and the effects of losing it.
-Intimacy is defined as a close, familiar and unique bond existing between humans, both physically and emotionally.
-A strong relationship survives on both forms of intimacy that has grown and evolved over time, thriving on a slow release of trust and self-disclosure.
+Intimacy is a close, familiar, and unique bond between humans, both physically and emotionally.
+A strong relationship survives on both forms of intimacy that have grown and evolved, thriving on a slow release of trust and self-disclosure.

 As a basic need, we require love and affection, both in spoken word and in gentle touch, cuddles and hugs.
 A lack of intimacy can bring problems for a couple, particularly if it was once an important role in the relationship or if one partner is more intimate than the other.